phidatahq/phidata/README.md

 python assistant.py
 ```

-Let it search the web
+Add `DuckDuckGo` tools to let it search the web

 ```python
 from phi.assistant import Assistant